HR · El Paso

 Exactly what you get

 You get HR software that matches a border manufacturing floor: multi-shift scheduling and attendance, Spanish-first onboarding and self-service, hiring that keeps up with turnover, and an org model that handles U.S. and Mexico-side staff under their own rules.
 Certifications and training live in the system, and HR finally gets retention analytics instead of spreadsheets.
-Pair it with custom project management software for plant projects, internal tools for floor operations, and business intelligence dashboards for turnover and attendance trends.
+Pair it with custom project management software for plant projects, internal tools for floor operations, and business intelligence (BI) dashboards for turnover and attendance trends.

 How to choose a developer in El Paso